michaelalex94536/GRCProjects/README.md

 #
 ### Brief introductionto GNU Radio Companion
 GNU Radio Companion (GRC) uses a graphical user interface, very similar to Simulink or Labview, that allows the user to implement a variety of signal processing algorithms.
-The user creates a "flow graph" by dragging-and-dropping blocks, and then connects the blocks with wires.
+The user creates a "flow graph" by dragging-and-dropping functional blocks from a menu, and then connects the blocks with wires.
 Running the flow graph creates a Python script that actually implements the algorithm.
-In GRC there are blocks for displaying time- and frequency domain data, as well as for using and configuring hardware, such as the PC microphone and speaker, in addition to SDR hardware used for signal transmission and reception through the air.
+In GRC there are blocks for displaying time- and frequency domain data, performing mathematical and signal processing operations, as well as for using and configuring hardware, such as the PC microphone and speaker, in addition to SDR hardware used for signal transmission and reception through the air.

 #
 ### References